KushalDevanabanda/Rohlik-Sales-Forecasting-Challenge---A-Kaggle-Competition/README.md

 We have used other gradient-boosting methods like XGBoost and CatBoost method but found that LighGBM results were more accurate.

+Also, We think integrating the three model results such as (Cat boost, Light GBM, XG boost) would have given better CV but missed to do it.

 One significant enhancement that we worked on was adjusting the model predictions based on the observed sales growth over the years.
 By multiplying the model’s output by a calculated sales change multiplier (1.05), we accounted for the general upward sales trend.
 This adjustment led to a more accurate prediction, especially when tested on future data.

 **Missed Oppurtunities**